Automatic Stage Lighting Control: Is it a Rule-Driven Process or Generative Task?: Methodology

 When applying BART for the lighting generation task, we notice that it can be challenging for the model to learn the rhythm, meaning that the light frequency and pattern changes do not always align with the music.
 One reason for this is that the attention mechanism in the decoder struggles to determine which light frame corresponds to which music frame.
 Although it is intuitive for humans to recognize the one-to-one correspondence (since the music input $x$ and light output $y$ have the same length), the model finds it difficult to learn this relationship directly from complex and noisy data in an end-to-end manner.
 To address this, we propose a skip mechanism that directly combines the music embedding and light embedding before inputting them to the decoder, thereby explicitly indicating the correspondence relationship.
 For example, the embedding of the light token $y_i$ will be combined with the embedding of the music token $x_{i-1}$ (noting that there is a one-position shift, as all inputs to the decoder should be shifted right by one position).

-Additionally, transfer learning has demonstrated the benefits of using trained parameters from other domains \cite{pan2014transfer}, and also shown the efficiency in signal processing fields \cite{zhao2024crossfi,zhao2024knn}.
+Additionally, transfer learning has demonstrated the benefits of using trained parameters from other domains \citep{pan2014transfer}.
 Given the limited datasets in MIR, we aim to introduce more external knowledge to enhance model performance.
-Consequently, we adopt the backbone of PianoBART \cite{liang2024pianobart}, a large-scale pre-trained model for symbolic music understanding and generation, in our Skip-BART framework.
-Additionally, to embed as much knowledge as possible, we utilize the Drop And Rescale (DARE) \cite{yu2024language} method to combine the fine-tuned parameters of PianoBART across all downstream tasks, including priming, melody extraction, velocity prediction, composer classification, and emotion classification.
+Consequently, we adopt the backbone of PianoBART \citep{liang2024pianobart}, a large-scale pre-trained model for symbolic music understanding and generation, in our Skip-BART framework.
+Additionally, to embed as much knowledge as possible, we utilize the Drop And Rescale (DARE) \citep{yu2024language} method to combine the fine-tuned parameters of PianoBART across all downstream tasks, including priming, melody extraction, velocity prediction, composer classification, and emotion classification.
 The combined model parameters are expressed as:

 where $\theta$ represents the combined model parameters, $\theta_{pre}$ denotes the pre-trained model parameters, $\theta^{i}$ represents the fine-tuned model parameters for the $i^{th}$ downstream task, $d$ is the dimension of the parameters, $p$ is the drop rate, $\lambda$ is the scaling term, and $\odot$ represents element-wise multiplication.
-We then employ LoRA \cite{hu2021lora} for efficient fine-tuning in our tasks.
-Due to page limitations, further details can be found in \cite{yu2024language}.
+We then employ LoRA \citep{hu2022lora} for efficient tuning in our tasks.
+Due to page limitations, further details can be found in \citep{yu2024language}.
 Finally, for both pre-training and fine-tuning, we employ different heads for various tasks, which will be detailed in the next section.

+\emph{In summary, our proposed network is based on the BART backbone, utilizing OpenL3 to extract music audio features and a tokenization mechanism with an embedding layer to extract light features, effectively addressing the cyclic problem of hue.
+A novel skip-connection mechanism is introduced to enhance the relationship between music and light within the frame grid.
+Additionally, the backbone directly incorporates pre-trained parameters from PianoBART, providing a solid starting point for subsequent training, while using LoRA for efficient tuning.}